 - Being able to keep a car in France can be an advantage, even if you are only buying a holiday home.
 Is there somewhere to keep one securely?

 Spending an hour in the car every time you want to buy more than a loaf of bread may soon lose its appeal.

 - How far away are day to day items, where is the nearest Centre Commercial for the bigger purchases?
 Is there more than one?

 - Where is the nearest Post Office, Bank?

 - If you are going to do renovations how much choice for DIY and Builders Merchants?

 Are there permanent neighbours, how close?
 The risk of burglary is very real, especially of properties in preponderantly holiday home neighbourhoods.

 Word to the wise – if you buy a property and have a phone installed consider not having your number listed.
 France Telecom don’t promote the service but do provide it and it’s free.
 The annuaire is a thieve’s best friend as subscribers are listed by commune.
-Best never to get your name in the phone book, out-of-date numbers circulate for years.
+A clearly non French name could make you more vulnerable.
+Some criminals use the phone book at their bible for finding residences that are likely to be second homes.
+Best never to get your name in the phone book, paper or on line.
 If you feel you must be listed get France Telecom to give you a truncated entry. eg Name and commune only.
 Their willingness to provide this service seems to vary from one department to another.

 Sundry Practical Considerations

 Make sure you know who is selling the property and why.
 Remember the three D’s.
 Death, Divorce and Debt tend to lead to complications and delays.